The Wizard Knight: Synopsis

 The second book, The Wizard, begins with Toug helping Baron Beel's diplomatic expedition in the capital city of the giants.
 Soon Sir Able reappears, riding a young unicorn that can fly (though it has no wings) and wielding Eterne.
 Sir Able has been 20 years with the Valfather fighting the giants but has now returned to Mythgarthr.
 Only a week or so has passed in the world of the other human characters.
 Sir Able now has the powers of a being of Skai but he cannot use his those powers because he promised the Valfather that he would not.

 The diplomatic expedition to Jotunland, the land of giants, ends badly as the king of giants is mortally wounded during a staged combat.
 Baron Beel's daughter, Idnn, marries the king of the giants shortly before he dies, and then claims rule over the giantesses of Jotunland.
 With Sir Able's help, Baron Beel's expedition retreats back to the realm of men, defeating a host of giants along the way.

 Another war is going on, fought between king Arnthor's army and the army of the cannibal Osterlings.
 Sir Able fights and wins a great combat with the undead champion of the king's sister Morcaine, and then is granted an audience with the king.
 He delivers a speech which angers the king, and is imprisoned for more than a year.
 He leaves Mythgarthr and travels with Lord Escan to Aelfrice and the worlds under it.

-With the king dying and the Osterlings nearly victorious, Sir Able returns with Lord Escan to Mythgarthr and his force meets up with the king's army at Burning Mountain.
+With the fall of Kingsdoom, the capital city of Celidon, and the Osterlings nearly victorious Sir Able returns with Lord Escan to Mythgarthr and his force meets up with the king's army at Burning Mountain.
 Able convinces the king to give up the mountain to retreat and gather his forces.
 After they gather more forces, a final battle is waged against the Osterlings.
 Sir Able commands the Aelf to come to their aid, and as he is a being of Mythgarthr and a god to the Aelf, they comply.
 The battle is won, and he leaves Mythgarthr to live with Disiri in the land of the Moss Aelf.
 The book then goes on to state in the last few pages that Michael (from Kleos) has a request from his master for Sir Able to be his champion, and also that Michael has found a way to transport the book (written as a letter to Ben (Sir Able's brother)) back to America so that Ben can read it.
 This is the end of the second book.